This document lists several tips that you can use to make your cPanel & WHM server more secure.

 - IMAP (

 Enable a firewall

 Before you remove all unused services and daemons or disable unused services and daemons, you can enable a firewall to prevent unwanted access.
-For more information on the ports that cPanel & WHM requires to function properly, read our Tips to Make Your Server More Secure documentation.
+For more information on the ports that cPanel & WHM requires to function properly, read our How to Configure Your Firewall for cPanel Services documentation.

 You may use all of these services or other services, and you should adjust your rules accordingly.

 Set a cron job to disable your firewall every five minutes when you test your rules, or your server may lock you out.

 We strongly recommend that you run the latest stable versions of the software on your system to ensure that it contains patches for any security issues.
 Be aware of updates for the following: